aspergarus/ProceduralFramework/README.md

 1. Router.

     It support simple routes which matches as is, and also more complex, where you may define some variable path parameter.
 Examples of routes: `/user`, `/user/:id`, `/user/:id/edit`.

 2. View/template system.

     Firstly it could only render the whole page without reusing any html.
 It works well only if you have 1-2 pages.
 If you have more page, you need to modify all your pages everytime when you make any change for example in head section or in header/footer(like menu).
 Therefore I developed basic template system, where you may render some content inside some template.
 In my example I use only 1 template, but it can use any templates.
 As template system I use html and raw php.

 3. DB.

     I didn't want to setup mysql or any other dedicated server DB.
 It should be simple, just to pass the challange.
 So I used DB based on local file.
 Firstly I was thinking about sqlite.
 But I would like to try something new(for me).
 So I chose DBA, which allow you to store data in local files like `key => value` pairs.

 4. Flash

     Just to show some messages after some actions.
 Like, after created some entity show message `You added entity bla-bla...`.

 5. Auth

     It's simple authentication, based on session and cookie.
 User is stored in DB like array with name and password hash.

 6. CLI

-It's not actualy fully featured CLI, it's just a helper to create admin users in DB using CLI.
+    It's not actually fully featured CLI, it's just a helper to create admin users in DB using CLI.
 Check `./bin/user.php`

 ## App features

-The challange was not only build some framework or lib, but also to use it.
+The challenge was not only build some framework or lib, but also to use it.
 I tried to build simple blog system, where user may login/logout, view the posts.
 Admin user(actually any user that logged in), may also create/edit/delete posts.

 To make it beautiful, I use bootstrap.
 I also wanted to try bootstrap theme 386, which looks like computer interface from 80-90s.

 ## TODO

-1. Validation.
-Currently I almost skip validation of the input for creating/editing posts.
+1. ~~Validation.
+Currently, I almost skip validation of the input for creating/editing posts.~~

 2. Maybe implement some features like tag-cloud for the posts, or create not only posts, but some articles.